kxtherinee/kxtherinee.github.io/_pages/syllabus.md

 - **Concept Maps (10%):** One individual assessment per week, on Fridays.
 3 lowest grades dropped.

 **Projects (30%)**
-- **Midterm submission (15%):** Students will choose the data set that their group will be working on, the questions of interest, and then work on an exploratory data analysis of their data.
+- **Midterm Project (15%):** Students will choose the data set that their group will be working on, the questions of interest, and then work on an exploratory data analysis of their data.
 The submission will be in groups of 3 students maximum, and will be due during week 5.
 A template will be provided with the questions that need to be answered at this stage.
-- **Final submission (15%):** Groups will prepare answers to questions designed to think critically about the data collection/generation process.
+- **Final Project (15%):** Groups will prepare answers to questions designed to think critically about the data collection/generation process.
 Furthermore, they will use inferential statistics to answer a question using a (one-sided) hypothesis test, and interpret the results.
 Two templates will be provided: one with the calculations needed on Google Sheets and the other one with the questions that need to be answered in the final document.
 The submission will be in the same group as the midterm submission, and will be due during week 10.

 **Exams (55%)**
 - **Midterm (20%):** A one-hour exam to evaluate the topics from the first three weeks will take place during week 4.
 Questions will include topics and exercises discussed during lectures, discussion sections, and the readings assigned.